kamlakarb31/AI/README.md

 # AI
-This repository contains programs of AI subject of TYBSc Comp Sci.
+This repository contains python programs of AI subject of TYBSc Comp Sci.
 Some programs use the algorithms of main text book of the syllabus.